Unusually long silks.

 Email address: rnielsen

 Both questions suggest that the guy has some experience thinking about sex in a corn field and understands that silks are the functional stigmas of the female flowers of a corn plant.
-Each silk connects to an individual ovule (potential kernel).
-A given silk must be pollinated in order for fertilization of the ovule to occur and a kernel develop.
+Each silk connects to an individual ovule (potential kernel) and must be pollinated in order for fertilization of the ovule to occur and a kernel develop.
 The guy also seems to know that emerged silks are typically only 2 to 3 inches long; not 6 to 9 inches long like those on the ear he brought in.

 Most of us "gray beard" agronomists were taught that full tassel emergence (growth stage VT) often occurred 2 to 3 days before the first emergence of silks (growth stage R1).
-In fact, the verbatim definition of the VT stage from Ritchie et al. (1993) is "The VT stage is initiated when the last branch of the tassel is completely visible and the silks have not yet emerged."
-Pollen shed often began before or just at the timing of silk emergence.
+In fact, the verbatim definition of the VT stage from Ritchie et al. (1993) was that "The VT stage is initiated when the last branch of the tassel is completely visible and the silks have not yet emerged."
+Furthermore, pollen shed often began before or just at the timing of silk emergence.

-Corn field aficionados will tell you that the timing of tassels/pollen shed/silking has changed somewhat in some of today's hybrids.
-In my own demo plots at the Purdue Crop Diagnostic Training & Research Center in recent years, it is not uncommon for silks to begin emerging before the tips of the tassels are evident.
-It is not unheard of for pollen shed to begin 2 to 4 days after the beginning of silk emergence.
-Furthermore, genetic improvement for drought tolerance in some hybrids appears to have also resulted in more robust silk growth in the absence of drought conditions (personal communication, K. Cavanaugh, Becks Hybrids).
+Corn field aficionados will tell you that the timing of tassel emergence / pollen shed / silk emergence has changed somewhat in some of today's hybrids.
+In my own demo plots at the Purdue Crop Diagnostic Training & Research Center, it is not uncommon for silks to begin emerging before the tips of the tassels are evident from the upper leaf whorl.
+Sometimes pollen shed begins 2 to 4 days AFTER the initial emergence of silks from the ear husks.
+Such early silk emergence in modern hybrids is partially due to genetic improvement for drought tolerance that decreases the risk of delayed silk emergence in the presence of drought stress.
+This more robust silk elongation can result in unusually early silk emergence when growing conditions are more favorable (personal communication, K. Cavanaugh, Becks Hybrids).

-Cool temperatures and ample soil moisture promote sustained silk elongation in the absence of typical hot, dry July conditions.
+Relatively cool temperatures, cloudy weather, and ample soil moisture promote sustained silk elongation.
 Coupled with hybrids that may silk one or more days prior to pollen shed from the tassel, silk lengths can become quite impressive.
 This year, I have measured exposed silks as long as nine inches.

 Unusually long silks and corresponding poor kernel set near the base of the cob.
 Click on images to view larger versions.